-The Partnership in Parenting (PiP) is a ten-week training and preparation course that adoptive parents are required to successfully complete.
-A new curriculum currently is being unveiled and will soon take the place of the PiP training.
-Furthermore, training classes offered by Camelot varies from both PiP and the new curriculum in that it offers a faith-based approach.
-All training classes are usually scheduled at night or on the weekends.
+The Parent Resources for Information, Development, and Education (PRIDE) is a nine-week training and preparation course that adoptive parents are required to successfully complete.
+Training classes offered by Children’s Home Society of the Treasure Coast (CHS) and are usually scheduled at night during the week or on the weekends.
 The purpose of the training is for parents to assess themselves and their family, and to explore and learn about adoption issues.
-Once you complete the course, your packet will be sent to our adoption-services provider, Children’s Home Society of the Treasure Coast, who will then guide you through the next step: the home study.
+Once you complete the course, CHS will then guide you through the next step: the home study.

 A home study includes the following parts: